-- A mid-term review is intended to provide a formative review of tenure-track and academic professional track (non-tenure-track) faculty members near the mid-point of their probationary period. - This review will familiarize the faculty member with the tenure and promotion process and ensures that the faculty member understands the expectations of those entities that will ultimately be responsible for the tenure and promotion decision. - This review will ensure the faculty member has a clear understanding of their current status and progress with respect to expectations set forth in the letter of appointment. - This review should mimic the tenure and promotion review process as closely as possible, including submission of dossier items by the faculty member documenting scholarly activities and accomplishments; however internal letters of recommendation may be solicited by the unit rather than external letters of recommendation.
-As with the tenure and promotion process, the mid-term review will include review by the unit's P&T committee, department head/ director/supervisor, the college P&T committee, and dean. - In addition, non-tenure-track faculty will have a mid-term review that should be similar to the promotion review process, including the submission of dossier materials documenting activities and accomplishments with respect to conditions of their appointmen.

-- This review should result in an independent evaluation of the faculty member's accomplishments and performance in teaching, research/scholarly activity/creative work, and service to date as well as provide constructive guidance for meeting expectations for the remainder of the probationary period. - This review may take the place of the annual faculty performance review.
+- A mid-term review is intended to provide a formative review of tenure-track faculty members near the midpoint of their probationary period. - This review will familiarize the faculty member with the tenure and promotion process and ensure that the faculty member understands the expectations of those entities that will ultimately be responsible for the tenure and promotion decision. - This review will ensure the faculty members have a clear understanding of their current status and progress with respect to expectations set forth in their letter of appointment. - This review should mimic the tenure and promotion review process as closely as possible, including submission of dossier items by the faculty member documenting scholarly activities and accomplishments; however internal letters of recommendation may be solicited by the unit rather than external letters of recommendation.
+As with the tenure and promotion process, the mid-term review will include review by the unit's P&T committee, department head/ director/supervisor, the college P&T committee, and dean. - This review should result in an independent evaluation of the faculty member's accomplishments and performance in teaching, research/scholarly activity/creative work, and service to date as well as provide constructive guidance for the remainder of the probationary period. - This review may take the place of the annual faculty performance review.
 It is recommended that an annual review be done even in the year when the faculty member goes through a midterm (or tenure) review. - If a tenure-track faculty member is not progressing adequately toward the requirements for tenure, action not to renew the contract of the individual may be appropriate.